mlavi/calmbootcamp/udacity/hce/2/outline.md

 3. Lesson 3: Create and publish your first Calm blueprint to achieve self-service VM IaaS
     - Concept: Learning objectives:
-        1. Create a single-VM blueprint, then multi-VM web server blueprint using cloud-init and SSH credentials
+        1. Create a single-VM blueprint using cloud-init and SSH credentials
         2. Publish a marketplace blueprint for customer self-service, on-demand VM IaaS workloads.
-        4. Test a deployment, audit, and deprovision for VM IaaS
+        3. Test a deployment, audit, and deprovision for VM IaaS
-        5. Understand blueprint lifecycle: development, launch, audit, publish, clone.
-        2. Configuration and deployment of a web server with a sample PHP web application.
     - Concept: Calm Overview with the Marketplace
       - Once logged into Prism Central, the marketplace provides end-user self-service to published blueprints, availability is determined by user's project(s) and their role.
       - We'll demonstrate a basic blueprint life cycle by publishing a pre-seeded database blueprint to the marketplace and launching the blueprint with an application name 'Udacity-demo1'.
 Then we'll manage and delete 'Udacity-demo1' application of the database blueprint.